 We encourage the reader to consider these cautionary tales relevant only to binaries with poor timing precision, lower inclinations (than e.g.~80-85 degrees), or other detrimental features that result in unconstrained \mp{}.
 For well-measured, near-edge-on binaries like PSR J1614$-$2230 or J1909$-$3744, the relativistic Shapiro delay remains uniquely poised to constrain neutron star masses with little dependence on modeling choices.

 The measured PSR \psr{} companion mass \mc{} = $0.23^{+0.09}_{-0.06}$ \msun{} is consistent with the TS99 prediction both with and without TS99 priors applied, but is not well-constrained enough to glimpse the system's detailed evolutionary history.
-This long-term timing effort has indicated that, with a mildly-inclined orbit of $79.80^{+3.47}_{-4.70}$\degree and inferred \mp{} = $1.87^{+1.11}_{-0.67}$ \msun{} (or $1.62^{+0.73}_{-0.58}$ \msun{} from the simultaneous-sampling trials presented in Section~\ref{sec:nonlinearresults}), PSR \psr{} is much the same as typical MSP-white dwarf binaries.
+Our findings are also in agreement with analyses of optical photometric and spectroscopic observations of PSR \psr{}'s companion using the Gemini South telescope as presented in \citeauthor{tes15} \citeyear{tes15} and \citeauthor{bas16} \citeyear{bas16}.
+The former discovered the optical counterpart, finding that it must be cool and old ($T_{\textnormal{eff}} \leq 3000$ K and age $\geq 7$ Gyr), with a distance $d \leq 0.5$ kpc. \citeauthor{bas16} \citeyear{bas16} reported that companion masses between 0.188--0.384 M$_{\odot}$ and distances $d \sim$ 0.35--0.51 kpc are the allowable ranges to reproduce the optical and radio results using their chosen helium white dwarf models.
+If the companion is confirmed to have $T_{\textnormal{eff}} < 3000$ K, it could be one of the coolest white dwarfs known.
+The optical results, taken together with our long-term timing effort, have indicated that with a mildly-inclined orbit of $79.80^{+3.47}_{-4.70}$\degree and inferred \mp{} = $1.87^{+1.11}_{-0.67}$ \msun{} (or $1.62^{+0.73}_{-0.58}$ \msun{} from the simultaneous-sampling trials presented in Section~\ref{sec:nonlinearresults}), PSR \psr{} is likely a typical MSP-white dwarf binary.

-However, these results---especially the relatively strong inclination constraint---still informed the NICER X-ray profile analysis \citep{sal24}.
+Despite large uncertainties on \mc{} and \mp{}, these results---especially the relatively strong inclination constraint---still informed the NICER X-ray profile analysis \citep{sal24}.